Ashipa41/Credit-Card-Fruad-Project/README.md

 ## RESEARCH QUESTION
 1. Which machine learning algorithms would be most effective in detecting credit card fraud ?
-2. What are the ethical implications of using machine learning for credit card fraud detection?
+2. What are the ethical implications of using machine learning for credit card fraud detection ?
-3. What is the cost-benefit analysis of implementing machine learning-based fraud detection systems for financial institutions?
+3. What is the cost-benefit analysis of implementing machine learning-based fraud detection systems for financial institutions ?

 ## DATA SOURCE